Stacy Searels

-Stacy Searels (born May 19, 1965) is an American college football coach who is the current offensive line coach for the Georgia Bulldogs football team.
+Stacy Searels (born May 19, 1965) is an American college football coach who is a senior offensive assistant for the Georgia Bulldogs of the Southeastern Conference (SEC).

 Playing years

 A three-year starter on the offensive line at Auburn, Searels earned first-team All-America honors from both The Associated Press and Football News as a senior in 1987.
 He was a fourth round draft pick by the San Diego Chargers in the 1988 NFL draft.

 Coaching career

 Searels coached the offensive line at Cincinnati for three seasons (2000-02) and at Appalachian State for seven seasons (1994-2000).
 He started his coaching career as a graduate assistant at Auburn, his alma mater, in 1992.

 LSU

 From 2003-06, Searels coached the offensive line at LSU, where he helped the Tigers win 44 games over four seasons and capture the 2003 BCS National Championship.
 Guard Stephen Peterman was drafted in the third round of the 2004 NFL draft by the Cowboys, while tackle Andrew Whitworth was a second-round pick of the Bengals in 2006.